jinwook31/Unity-Experiment-Trial-Manager/README.md

 ### Pre-generated Trial CSV Format

-location: inside Assets Folder
+- Location : ./Assets/(your file name).csv

-It must include 'partiNumber', 'trialNumber' in 0, 1 header index in order to initiate experiment.
+The CSV must include 'partiNumber', 'trialNumber' in 0 and 1 header index in order to initiate the experiment.
+Also, the slots for output needs to be empty as the 'currentTime', 'responseIntensity' and 'responseTime' figure below.

 ![ex_screenshot](https://github.com/jinwook31/Unity-Experiment-Trial-Manager/blob/main/Images/csv%20format.png)